Houston student visa lawyer immigration USA

 - Form I-20A-B, Certificate of Eligibility for Nonimmigrant (F-1) Student Status-For Academic and Language Students or Form I-20M-N, Certificate of Eligibility for Nonimmigrant (M-1) Student Status for Vocational Students.
 You will need to submit a SEVIS generated Form I-20, which was provided to you by your school.
 You and your school official must sign the I-20 form.
 All students, as well as their spouses and dependents must be registered in the Student and Exchange Visitor Information System (SEVIS), an Internet-based system that maintains accurate and current information on non-immigrant students and exchange visitors and their dependents (F/M-2 visa holders).
 Your school is responsible for entering your information for the I-20 student visa form into SEVIS.
 Students will also have to pay a SEVIS I-901 fee for each program of study.
 Questions regarding your exchange program should be directed to your program sponsor;

-- A completed application, Nonimmigrant Visa Applicant, Form DS-160, together with a Form DS-158 must be completed.
-Some applicants will also be required to complete Form DS-157.
-A separate form is needed for children, even if they are included in a parent’s passport.
+- A completed application, Nonimmigrant Visa Applicant, Form DS-160, together with a Form must be completed.
+Some applicants will also be required to complete Form A separate form is needed for children, even if they are included in a parent’s passport.
 The DS-160 must be submitted electronically.

 - An interview at the embassy consular section is required for almost all visa applicants.
-The waiting time for an interview appointment for applicants can vary, so early visa application is strongly encouraged.
+The for an interview appointment for applicants can vary, so early visa application is strongly encouraged.
 During the visa interview, an ink-free, digital fingerprint scan will be taken, as well as a digital photo.
 Some applicants will need additional screening and will be notified when they apply.

-- A passport valid for travel to the United States and with a validity date at least six months beyond the applicant’s intended period of stay in the United States (unless country-specific agreements provide exemptions) must be presented.
+- A passport valid for travel to the United States and with a validity date at least six months beyond the applicant’s intended period of stay in the United States (unless provide exemptions) must be presented.
 If more than one person is included in the passport, each person desiring a visa must complete an application.

 - Students who are authorized for Optional Practical Training (OPT) must have an I-20 endorsed for OPT and provide a USCIS-issued Employment Authorization Document (EAD).